Hairy cell leukemia: Other treatments

-Splenectomy can produce long-term remissions in patients whose spleens seem to be heavily involved, but its success rate is noticeably lower than cladribine or pentostatin.
-Splenectomies are also performed for patients whose persistently enlarged spleens cause significant discomfort or in patients whose persistently low platelet counts suggest idiopathic thrombocytopenic purpura.

-Bone marrow transplants are usually shunned in this highly treatable disease because of the inherent risks in the procedure.
-They may be considered for refractory cases in younger, otherwise healthy individuals.
-"Minitransplants" are possible.
+Splenectomy (once commonly used in the treatment of HCL) has been replaced by purine analogs and other first line therapies, which are associated with greater response rates and a longer response.
+But splenectomy may still be done when other therapies fail and there is a large disease burden (clonal B cells) in the spleen.

 People with low numbers of red blood cells or platelets may also receive red blood cells and platelets through blood transfusions.
-Blood transfusions are always irradiated to remove white blood cells and thereby reduce the risk of graft-versus-host disease.
 Affected people may also receive a hormone to stimulate production of red blood cells.
-These treatments may be medically necessary, but do not kill the hairy cells.

 People with low neutrophil counts may be given filgrastim or a similar hormone to stimulate production of white blood cells.
 However, a 1999 study indicates that routine administration of this expensive injected drug has no practical value for HCL patients after cladribine administration.
-In this study, patients who received filgrastim were just as likely to experience a high fever and to be admitted to the hospital as those who did not, even though the drug artificially inflated their white blood cell counts.
-This study leaves open the possibility that filgrastim may still be appropriate for patients who have symptoms of infection, or at times other than shortly after cladribine treatment.
+In this study, patients who received filgrastim were just as likely to experience a high fever and to be admitted to the hospital as those who did not, even though the drug elevated their white blood cell counts.

-Although hairy cells are technically long-lived, instead of rapidly dividing, some late-stage patients are treated with broad-spectrum chemotherapy agents such as methotrexate that are effective at killing rapidly dividing cells.
-This is not typically attempted unless all other options have been exhausted and it is typically unsuccessful.
+Hematopoietic stem cell transplantation for HCL does not improve relapse free survival at 5 years and is associated with a high mortality rate above 15% and is not recommended.